chuckie512/cs2510-a1/README.txt

  * The name server does not perform a status check on the servers to see if they are still reachable, and may report old information to the clients

+ * Extra prints to stdout have been left in server.c and the server stubs for demonstration purposes